nikic/PHP-Parser/doc/component/Walking_the_AST.markdown

  * If a visitor returns a replacement node, subsequent visitors will be passed the replacement node, not the original one.
  * If a visitor returns `REMOVE_NODE`, subsequent visitors will not see this node.
+ * If a visitor returns `REPLACE_WITH_NULL`, subsequent visitors will not see this node.
  * If a visitor returns an array of replacement nodes, subsequent visitors will see neither the node that was replaced, nor the replacement nodes.